“You are what you eat” as the saying goes, is just as applicable to puppies as it is for humans.

 How much you should feed your puppy will depend on their breed.
 Think of a busy Jack Russell Terrier vs a couch potato British Bulldog – they can’t possibly follow the same diet.

 Weighing your puppy’s food for ultimate precision of what they should be eating at each meal is the thing that can truly make the difference!

-Your puppy’s puppy food label provides general guidelines of how much food they should eat as a starting point.
+Your puppy food label provides general guidelines of how much a puppy should eat as a starting point.
 However, the amount of food should still be adjusted as needed, to maintain a lean body condition for your puppy’s specific breed.

 Just like with humans, all puppies are different.
 Some seem to burn that energy off in their sleep (the lucky ones), while others only need to almost look at a piece of chicken and they pile on the pounds (I’d argue most humans are like the latter)!